How to Clean Brake Caliper Guide Pins?

 If dirt or other residue has been building up on them, use a wire brush to clean the threads and then wipe them down with a paper towel to remove any remaining grease.

 Tip: If you are cleaning the caliper guide pins, it is a good idea to clean the guide pin hole as well.
 This can be done with a few simple household items.
+Using a wire brush or a pipe cleaner can help dislodge any debris inside the guide pin hole.
+After thoroughly cleaning, it’s important to lubricate the pins properly before reinstallation to ensure smooth movement.
+Regular maintenance like cleaning caliper guide pins can prevent uneven brake wear and improve overall braking performance.

 Lubricate the Guide Pins